 Monolithic architecture is ideal for:

-- Small applications: If your project is simple, with limited functionality and users, monolithic architecture offers faster development and easier management.
+- Small Application: If your project is simple, with limited functionality and users, unbroken architecture provides rapid growth and easy management.

-- Tight deadlines: If you need to launch quickly and don’t anticipate rapid growth, monolithic architecture can be an efficient solution.
+- Tight Deadline: If you need to launch quickly and do not estimate rapid growth, unbroken architecture may be a efficient solution.

 When to Choose Microservices Architecture